Feederism (Feeding & Weight Gain)

 In practice

 Feederism is expressed through shared eating, feeding rituals, encouragement and praise, stuffing, belly play, tracking or fantasising about body change, and the exchange of imagery and stories.
-Many participants keep the dynamic largely fantasy-based or symbolic, Bestard's continuum places the majority toward the fantasy end, while others incorporate real lifestyle elements.
-It overlaps with fat admiration, stuffing, body inflation fantasy, and dominance/submission themes.
+Many participants keep the dynamic largely fantasy-based or symbolic, and Bestard's continuum places the majority toward the fantasy end, while others incorporate real lifestyle elements.
+It overlaps with fat admiration, stuffing, body inflation fantasy, burping, and dominance/submission themes.

 Psychology